How To Add Legal Pages To Your WordPress Site

 FindLegalForms.com

-Another option is to purchase a set of cut and paste legal templates created by attorney Scott Talbert to help businesses protect themselves online …
+Another option is to download a package of cut & paste legal templates written by legal attorney Scott Talbert

 Cut And Paste Website Legal Pages

-These legal pages feature less passive voice and more plain language phrasing and can be customized with a quick search and replace to add your own details, then pasted into your web pages.
+Cut & Paste website templates feature less passive voice and more plain language phrasing and can be customized with a quick search and replace to add your own business name and URL, then pasted into your legal pages.

 • Anti-Spam Policy